Forest Carbon CoOp

 Project Information:

 The project operates under the Carbon Credits (Carbon Farming Initiative, Plantation Forestry) Methodology Determination 2017.
-This methodology allows for the generation of carbon credits through commercial forestry activities.
-Specifically, this project involves two key activities: establishing new plantation forests and converting existing short-rotation plantations (typically harvested for woodchips) into long-rotation plantations (managed for sawlogs).
-By extending the growth period of the trees, the project increases the average volume of carbon stored in the landscape over the long term compared to the previous management regime.
+This methodology incentivizes the establishment of new plantation forests (Schedule 1) or the conversion of existing short-rotation plantations, typically harvested for woodchip, into long-rotation plantations yielding sawlogs (Schedule 2).
+By extending the harvest rotation or establishing new timber stocks on previously cleared land, the project increases the average volume of carbon stored in the trees over time compared to the "business as usual" baseline.